mvolkmann/blog/src/swift/Localization.md

   translations to be imported will be displayed side-by-side.
   No editing can be performed here.
 - If the differences are acceptable, click the "Import" button.
-  The changes will be merged into the Strings File which by default is named `Localizable.strings`.
+  The changes will be merged into the file from which they originated, a Strings Catalog file or a Strings File.
   However, it seems that modified comments are not merged.